Thoughtful student resting on stacked books at a desk with an apple, surrounded by colorful fraction circles and math symbols.

 Method 1: Multiplication

-Multiply the numerator and the denominator of a fraction by the same number to create an equivalent fraction.
+Multiply the numerator and the denomin1ator of a fraction by the same number to create an equivalent fraction.

 Example: